Variegated String of Hearts: Know How to Care and Grow

-The string of hearts or “Ceropegia woodii variegated string of hearts” plant is indigenous to South Africa.
-Its heart-shaped leaves look beautiful, and the thin vines can reach up to 12 meters when they grow in the most proper circumstances.
+The string of hearts or “Ceropegia woodii variegated” plant is indigenous to South Africa.
+Its heart shaped leaves look beautiful, and the thin vines can reach up to 12 meters when they grow in the most proper circumstances.
 This plant is well known by various names, such as rosary vine, sweetheart vine.
 Botanical name of this plant is Ceropegia woodii.
 This elegant plant is the most becoming option to append to any living space.
-The string of hearts is the most tolerant succulent plant; below, you can find some useful resources on how to propagate and care for a variegated string of hearts succulent plant.
+This hanging plant is the most tolerant with direct sunlight succulent; below, you can find some useful resources on how to care and propagate a variegated string of hearts plant.

-Variegated String of Hearts Propagation and Care Guide
+Variegated String of Hearts Care and Propagation Guide

 Lights and Temperature Needs for Variegated String of Hearts

-Variegated String of Hearts plants like glowing lights and hot temperature, but they do not bear direct sunshine for long.
-If you want to place them indoors, it would be best to put them into the west or south-facing windows where they get plenty of bright sunlight.
+Variegated String of Hearts plants like glowing bright light and warm temperatures, but they do not bear direct sun for long time.
+If you want to place them indoors, it would be best to put them into the west or south-facing windows where they get plenty of bright indirect light.
 Still, if you are placing them into the garden or any outdoor area, partial bright sunlight or shaded sunlight would be ideal for proper growth and flower blooming.

-If you wanted to know if your string of hearts plant receives enough sunlight or not for growing well?
+If you wanted to know if your string of hearts plant receives enough light or not for growing well?
 It is best to observe the gaps among the leaves and the coloring of the leaves.
-The leaves’ color will be lighter, and the space between them will seem too large; whenever your rosary vine plant feels a lack of sunlight.
+The leaves’ color will be lighter, and the space between them will seem too large; whenever your plant feels a lack of sunlight.

-It advised placing the “variegated String of Hearts” plant in the brightest possible window if you plan to grow them indoor.
+It advised place these house plants under the bright indirect light; if you plan to grow them indoor.
 The ideal temperature for Ceropegia woodii is between 18 and 24 Celsius so that to prevent sunburn I recommends avoid too much direct sun.

 Just Like other succulents, the String of Hearts plant needs usual watering.
-Accordingly, provide them a sufficient amount of watering whenever the soil dries after the previous watering.
+Accordingly, provide them a sufficient amount of water whenever the soil dry after each watering.

-As we know, the String of hearts is a semi-succulent plant, and it’s like more frequent watering, which means it is more tolerant in dry soil as compared to wet soil.
+As we know, the String of hearts is a semi-succulent plant, and it’s not like frequent watering, which means these hearts plants store water in their stems for photosynthesis.
 Overwatering can cause leaf drop; roots may be prone to rot, affecting the overall growth of the plant.

-Click here to know more about how often to water succulents
+Know more about how to avoid root rot & how often to water succulents

 If you left your plant in water or wet soil for a long, then it is the quickest way to kill them off.
 It is vital to have a drainage hole in the pot or hanging basket.
 The String of hearts requires less watering on the winter days.